PREVENT CHOKING IN THE ELDERLY

 VegetablesAny vegetable as long as it is prepared soft and well-cooked, and chopped to no larger than 1/4 inch.
 Should be easily mashed with a fork.

-Level 3 – Advanced Nutrition Therapy:
+Level 3 – Advanced Nutrition Therapy

 BeveragesMilk, juices, coffee, tea, sodas.
 Beverages can be thickened to appropriate consistency.